emily-tsai11/Cornell_CM_Production_Scripts/README.md

 ## C2C-link Eyescans Script

 ### Overview
 `mcu_tools` submodule contains automate scripts in the shell directory to create a weekly-report directory in `/nfs/cms/hw/apollo/` and run C2C eyescans on any apollo blades.
-We note that currently only a one-by-one eyescan is enable, and only Apollo09 blade with CM03 is accessible.
+We note that currently a one-by-one eyescan and parallel eyescans are enable.
+The exception is that on apollo09 only three*/four c2c links are working.
 ### Requirements
 - **Python 2.7**
 - **lnx4189.classe.cornell.edu machine**